marniks7/marniks7/README.md

 What do I do?
 I prefer to make a fast assessment of the problem right away so that the nature of the problem is more or less clear and later work on the raised defect in a regular process.
 Why do I talk about that?
 Sphere of my interests includes reasoning - it helps to see the problem and find a solution.
 And looks like I was just in the mood to talk about this topic ☺️

 There is another solution, that can partially help here: dedicated `Chaos Engineering` team/activity.
-It was a great opportunity for me to explore complex cases, help other developers, and add a stability to the system in case of failures, like reboots, graceful shutdown, HA modes.
+It was a great opportunity for me to explore complex cases, help other developers, and add a stability to the system in case in case of expected and unexpected events, like reboots (graceful shutdown, DNS issues) and failures (e.g. service in unavailable, HA mode support)
 New infrastructure deployed from the scratch - `Kubernetes` with `ChaosMesh` and `Tekton` to manage pipelines.
-I developed all the parts needed for that integration, e.g. docker images with the tooling, queuing (kubernetes-controller) and pipelines with the test cases.
+I developed all the parts needed for that integration, e.g. docker images with the tooling, queuing (kubernetes controller) and pipelines with the test cases.
 Obviously, most of the developed code is private, but there were 2 major open-source features (both merged) I made at home for Chaos Engineering activity - adding `YAML` editor to the pipelines [yaml editor UI PR](https://github.com/tektoncd/dashboard/pull/2575/) and feature [button to edit and run PR](https://github.com/tektoncd/dashboard/pull/2633). p.s. it was the first time I used `react` framework.

 ---